banduraul/hi-tech-pantry/Functions/README.md

 `productsRunningLowNotification` (runs once a day) - sends a notification to the user with all the products that have `quantity <= 3`

 `checkExpiredProducts` (runs once a day) - checks whether products have expired or not and updates the `isExpired` field accordingly

+`productQuantityUpdatedNotification` - sends notifications to users whenever they deposit or withdraw products